-With my arrival in Narita International Airport around 10 in the evening, I decided to book an accommodation within Asakusa.
+With my arrival at Narita International Airport around 10 in the evening, I decided to book an accommodation within Asakusa.
 When I checked accommodations on Traveloka app, one of the cheapest was Hostel East57.
 Rates were affordable plus I was able to get a discount to slash the total cost because of Traveloka’s promo codes.
 Hostel EAST57 is near Asakusabashi Station.
 Its location is perfect because most of the destinations on my first two days in Tokyo are within Asakusa and Ueno area.

 A block away, we arrived at the other building with some part of the ground floor crowded with laundry facilities.
 The first guy handed over our check-in forms to his mates who gave us set of house rules and our keycard.
 Starving, I asked for assistance on operating the microwave, labels are in Japanese characters, to heat the food I got from Family Mart at the airport.
 The meal was my dinner for that day.